“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

-Succession writer Lucy Prebble told Deadline in November that it was "early days in terms of storylining," but they were already working on season three.
-"There are also a lot of talks about going more international than we’ve gone before, which is to do with the relationship between the media industry and international countries," Prebble added.
+Succession writer Lucy Prebble told Deadline in November that "there are also a lot of talks about going more international than we’ve gone before, which is to do with the relationship between the media industry and international countries," Prebble added.
 "The way international countries input, control and fund the media in ways that aren’t talked about as clearly as they should be."

 Previously, Brian Cox, the actor behind Succession's media magnate-slash-terrible father Logan Roy, confirmed fans' suspicions about the season two finale to Deadline.
 He confirmed that Logan smirked while watching Kendall turn on him, because Logan knows "the boy has finally grown up.
 He’s finally taking some kind of positive action."

 Cox explained, "Logan’s always known that Kendall was a treacherous shit.
 In a way, he isn’t judging him.
 There’s some validation of what’s happened.
 Logan accepts that."